DataTalksClub/mlops-zoomcamp/03-orchestration/homework.md

 We could do something like `sorted(model_list, reverse=False)[0]` to get the filename of the latest file.
 This is the simplest way to consistently use the latest trained model for inference.
 Tools like MLFlow give us more control logic to use flows.

+What is the file size of the `DictVectorizer` that we trained when the `date` is 2021-08-15?

+* 15,600 bytes
+* 16,600 bytes
+* 17,600 bytes
+* 18,600 bytes

 You can bring up the Orion UI and see the work you've been doing.
-If you are using local Orion, you can do:
+If you are using local Orion, you can start the server with:

 ```
 prefect orion start
 ```

 You should be able to see previous Flow runs and the most recent successful runs.
-Navigate to any of them.
+Navigate to some of them.
 Take time to explore the UI.
 The radar plot would be a good thing to share on social media if you participate in those posts.

-## Q3.
-How many different storage options are there?

-When the code is already working, we'll create a deployment and register it with Orion.
-In order to do this, we need to create storage.
-This was covered in the videos.

-How many different storage options are there?
-(Note the count starts from 0)

-* 3
-* 6
-* 9
-* 12

 ## Q4.
-What is the default anchor_date for a deployment?

-Create a deployment with `prefect deployment create`.
-This should generate a deployment similar to “flow_name/deployment_name”.
-Set the schedule to run at some interval and use the `SubprocessFlowRunner`.
-These are also seen in the video tutorials.

-Run `prefect deployment inspect ‘flow_name/deployment_name’` to see the metadata of the Flow.
+Creating a deployment with a CronSchedule

+We previously showed the `IntervalSchedule` in the video tutorials.
+In some cases, the interval is too rigid.
+For example, what if we wanted to run this `flow` on the 15th of every month?
+An interval of 30 days would not be in sync.
+In cases like these, the `CronSchedule` is more appropriate.
+The documentation for that is [here](https://orion-docs.prefect.io/concepts/schedules/#cronschedule)

+Cron is an important part of workflow orchestration.
+It is used to schedule tasks, and was a predecessor for more mature orchestration frameworks.
+A lot of teams still use Cron in production.
+Even if you don't use Cron, the Cron expression is very common as a way to write a schedule, and the basics are worth learning for orchestration, even outside Prefect.

+For this exercise, use a `CronSchedule` when creating a Prefect deployment.

-What is the anchor_date listed under the schedule?
+What is the Cron expression to run a flow at 9 AM every 15th of the month?

-* 1970-01-01T00:00:00+00:00
-* 2019-01-01T00:00:00+00:00
-* 2020-01-01T00:00:00+00:00
-* 2022-01-01T00:00:00+00:00
+* * * 15 9 0
+* 9 15 * * *
+* 0 9 15 * *
+* 0 15 9 1 *

+Hint: there are many Cron to English tools.
+Try looking for one to help you.

+Create a deployment with `prefect deployment create` after you write your `DeploymentSpec`

 ## Q5.
-How many flow runs does Prefect schedule in advanced?
+Viewing the Deployment

 View the deployment in the UI.
 When first loading, we may not see that many flows because the default filter is 1 day back and 1 day forward.
 Remove the filter for 1 day forward to see the scheduled runs.

 How many flow runs are scheduled by Prefect in advanced?
 You should not be counting manually.
 There is a number of upcoming runs on the top right of the dashboard.